gwlucastrig/Tinfour/README.md

 During the next few weeks things will be a bit unsettled.
 The code will always be in a working state.
 But some of the documentation and a few web-based links may be temporarily out-of-sync.
+It will also require a few weeks before the Tinfour compiled binary files (Jar files) are available at Maven Central.
+Also, it is likely that the Maven pom.xml file will not be specified quite correctly.

 The build.xml file used for ant builds has been temporarily removed.
 Developers who prefer to not use Maven may still process code using standard IDEs such as Eclipse and Netbeans.